My name is Camie and I am an American expat living in England for a second time. London 2.0 is what we call this adventure.

 Short answer: Mostly yes.

 Long answer: I very much miss being able to get on a plane and be in a different culture a couple of hours later.
 Facebook does not help matters with their prompting of “photo memory reminders”.
 Early in 2016 and for 22 days in a row, Facebook displayed photo memories of our trips that occurred every day in that time period – Turkey, Ireland, Greece, and Kenya.
-It was depressing as fuck.
+It was depressing.